-Although there are very few differences between a Living Will and a Health Care Advance Directive, the majority of people don’t know what they are.
+Although very few differences exist between a Living Will and a Health Care Advance Directive, most people don’t know what they are.
 Many do not even know what an Advance Directive is.

 Fortunately, a qualified Georgia will attorney can quickly explain the idiosyncrasies of each.
 Basically, the Advance Directive combines the purposes of the living will and power of attorney for health care.

 Difference Between Living Will and Advance Directive in Georgia

 So, what is the difference between these documents in Georgia?
-The living will is a written voluntary document completed in accordance with Code Section 31-32-1.
+The living will is a written voluntary document completed per Code Section 31-32-1.
 Advance directives are completed with the requirements of Code Section 31-32-5.

 Does the Georgia Advance Directive for Healthcare Override a Living Will?

 Many individuals who have already attended this matter wonder, “Does the Georgia Directive for Health Care override a living will?”

 As previously mentioned, the Advance Directive for Health Care is the newer, easier, and more comprehensive form that combines the living will with a power of attorney.
-To override the living will, you would merely need to complete the GA, Advance Directive, destroy every copy of your living will, and distribute the new documents to the appropriate people.
+You would merely need to complete the GA Advance Directive, destroy every copy of your living will, and distribute the new documents to the appropriate people to override the living will.
 This includes your healthcare agent and legal representation.

 Filling out a Georgia Living Will Form